ELELAB/CAncer-bioMarker-Prediction-Pipeline-CAMPP/README.md

                                   CAMPP.R

 The CAMPPFunctions.R script contains custum functions used for analysis and is sourced within the CAMPP.R.
 The CAMPPFunctions.R script should be located in the folder from which the pipeline is run.

+N.B.
+You must have R version 4.0.0 or higher installed to run the pipeline.
+See specifics in the User Manual.

 The CAMPP.R script acts as the actual pipeline and is run with flags from the command-line.
 The flag -h is implemented for user help.